willfurnass/sheffield_hpc/software/compilers/pgi.rst

   # add the -L arguments to the link line
   append LDLIBARGS=$library_path;

+Where VER is the version number in question: 15.7, 15.10 etc

 At the time of writing (August 2015), this is documented on PGI's website at https://www.pgroup.com/support/link.htm#lib_path_ldflags

 Modulefile
 ----------
+**Version 15.10**
+The PGI compiler installer creates a suitable modulefile that's configured to our system.
+It puts it at ``/usr/local/packages6/compilers/pgi/modulefiles/pgi64/15.10`` so all that is required is to copy this to where we keep modules at ``/usr/local/modulefiles/compilers/pgi/15.10``

+**Version 15.7**

 The PGI compiler installer creates a suitable modulefile that's configured to our system.
 It puts it at ``/usr/local/packages6/compilers/pgi/modulefiles/pgi64/15.7`` so all that is required is to copy this to where we keep modules at ``/usr/local/modulefiles/compilers/pgi/15.7``